bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 The `ChildContent` parameter in Blazor is represented by a `RenderFragment`.
 In Blazor, this can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or a mix of the two.
 If it is another component, then that component can also receive child content, and so forth.

-The following subsections has different examples of child content being passed to the following component:
+The following subsections have different examples of child content being passed to the following component:

 [!code-csharp[ChildContentParams.razor](../../../samples/components/ChildContentParams.cs#L10-L14)]